 Events and Exhibitions

-Exhibitions are open from 10.30 to 3.00pm on Saturdays - Free Entry.
+Exhibitions are open from 10.30 to 3.00pm on Fridays and Saturdays - Free Entry.
 No need to book unless otherwise stated.

 Lancaster & Vulcan: Avro Aircraft in Lincolnshire - 14-15 August 2015

 Following last year’s hugely successful visit to Lincolnshire by the Canadian Warplane Heritage Museum’s Lancaster, this exhibition will examine the county’s strong connections with the aircraft that were designed by A. V. Roe & Company (Avro).
 Using original documents and photographs the display will chart the development of Avro’s designs from the 504K biplane of the First World War to the Blue Steel nuclear missile of the 1960s.
 The display will focus on the iconic Lancaster and Vulcan bombers, which have a special connection with the county, but the visitor will also have a chance to see documents and images relating to the many less well known aircraft produced by Avro, such as the Anson, Lancastrian and Lincoln.

 Our 2009 exhibition on the history of the county’s railways was one of our most popular recent events, so after five years the time seems ripe for a second display of train-related documents.
 Lincolnshire Archives has acquired a considerable amount of railway material in recent months and many of these items will be on public display for the first time.
 The exhibition will include photographs of many classic locomotives, such as the record-breaking LNER A4 Class, the Class 55 “Deltics” and the InterCity 125 high speed trains.
 There will also be a chance for visitors to see railway maps, track plans, designs for station buildings, tickets and timetables.

 Magna Carta and the Middle Ages: Knights, Barons and Kings - 13-14 November 2015